linkedin/css-blocks/ARCHITECTURE.md

 ### [@css-blocks/website][WEBSITE]
 The public-facing website and hosted Typedoc API documentation hosted at [www.css-blocks.com][CSS_BLOCKS_WEBSITE].
 Built as a React app and dog-foods our JSX/Webpack integrations.

-### [@css-blocks/playground][PLAYGROUND]
-The demo application that allows users to play with CSS Blocks syntax and OptiCSS in-browser.
-Built as a Glimmer application and dog-foods our Glimmer, Ember CLI and Broccoli integrations.

 [README]: ./README.md
 [CORE]: ./packages/@css-blocks/css-blocks
 [RUNTIME]: ./packages/@css-blocks/runtime